-Letters of Intent (LOIs) are required and must be submitted by April 14th.
-Upload LOIs at the link provided when the portal opens (by Feb 1st, 2023)
+Letters of Intent (LOIs) are required and must be submitted by April 10th.
+Upload LOIs at the link provided when the portal opens (by Feb 10th, 2025)

-The first stage of the process is a Letter of Intent (LOI) addressed to and evaluated by a team for the applicable center.
-Applicants should consider consulting with the applicable center director prior to submission to craft the most competitive application possible.
-LOIs may be a maximum of 2 pages (not including references) plus a one-page specific aims page in PDF format, should be addressed to the director(s) of the center to which the PI is applying, and must include the following components:
+The first stage of the process is a Letter of Intent (LOI.
+Applicants should consult with the applicable center director prior to submission to craft the most competitive application possible.
+LOIs may be a maximum of 2 pages (not including references) plus a one-page specific aims page in PDF format, and must include the following components:

 - Project title

-- Pl and key personnel
+- PI and key personnel

 - Summary of project and methods (including hypotheses)

 - Specify the type and timeline for the extramural grant submission being planned that will be submitted as a result of the funded pilot

 - A third page devoted to Specific Aims